NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * Typically, sensors are limited to 20 devices along a maximum 100m of wire.
 * When more than one OneWire device is on the same device line, each device registers itself an enumeration index (0 - N) along with its own 64-bit unique identifier (UUID, with last byte being CRC).
 The device can then be referenced via this UUID by the system in the future indefinitely, or enumeration index so long as the device doesn't change its line position.
+* Note that DHT* 1W devices may not play nicely together on the same wire line as other 1W devices - dependency issue.

 OneWire Devices Supported: DHT* 1W air temp/humidity sensors, DS* 1W water temp sensors

-(TODO: DHT* 1W devices may not play nicely together on the same wire as other 1W devices - support pending)

 ### Analog IO